cyntiamk/weather_prediction_2/code_overview.md

 ### Data pre-processing:
-- This experiemnt was heavily based on the tutorial: https://stackabuse.com/using-machine-learning-to-predict-the-weather-part-1/
+- This experiement was heavily based on the tutorial: https://stackabuse.com/using-machine-learning-to-predict-the-weather-part-1/

 #### Transforming data
 ```python